 We had been working with Ruth Ayres’s Follow Your Own Writing Process chart to think about our own writing process.
 This visual helps readers think about their own writing process and where they are in it each day.
 I noticed that my students were consistently stuck when it came to the ideas of revision and editing.
 They didn’t pay much attention to revision but had a lot to say about editing for spelling and punctuation.
 The main way they knew to improve their writing was to add periods and to spell words correctly.
 But that did not change the quality of their writing.
 And it was not where I wanted my students to focus their feedback.
 So we focused on the revision piece of this and talked about what it means to revise as it related to Austin’s Butterfly.

-Because my students “knew” Ruth from our conversations, we watched Ruth Ayres’s video 4 Revision Choices and talked about ways to give feedback using the four ideas Ruth shares—delete, add, replace, and move.
+Because my students “knew” Ruth Ayres from our conversations, we watched her video 4 Revision Choices and talked about ways to give feedback using the four ideas Ruth shares—delete, add, replace, and move.
 We practiced as a class on several pieces of student writing that I had collected over the years.
 We projected these onto the Smartboard and discussed ideas for revising.

 Creating feedback groups was our next step in this learning cycle.
 To begin to help my kids think about asking peers for feedback, we had a few minilessons on being part of a feedback group.
 I wanted my students to grow as writers because of the feedback they received.
 I also knew it was important that they take their job as readers seriously.
 I know that with writing feedback, being with people you trust is critical.
 I wanted my students to have some say in choosing the people who gave them feedback, so I gave this form to each student as we began to talk about the idea of having a group of people for the next several weeks who would meet to give and take feedback as writers.
 I gave students time to be thoughtful about filling out this form: